I wanted to build a house

 Non-traditional modern

 The interior was an open floor plan.
 Pretty much unheard of in Sweden at that time.
-I loved visiting there.
-The house was something like I’d later see in the Ideas in Houses features in LIFE magazine.
+I loved visiting that house.
+It was similar to what I’d later see in the Ideas in Houses features in LIFE magazine.

 Maybe that house was what got me interested in architecture and what a house could look like.